ECON-4676-UNIANDES/Lectures/README.md

-# This is the page for the Lectures for Big Data and Machine Learning for Applied Economics at the ECON 4676
+# This is the page for the Lectures for Big Data and Machine Learning for Applied Economics (ECON 4676)
 ### Check the Syllabus [here](https://github.com/ECON-4676-UNIANDES/Syllabus)